unifiedjs/unifiedjs.github.io/doc/learn/syntax-trees-with-typescript.md

 }
 ```

-for some extra type safety this can be checked with the types for the given syntax tree language, in this case `mdast`:
+for some extra type safety this can be checked with the types for the given
+syntax tree language, in this case MDAST:

 ```ts
 import type {Root} from 'mdast'